 Tower of London

 It is on the banks of the Thames but this time on the East side of the city.
 You will have the best view of this famous fortified construction arriving from the Tower Bridge.
-For the record, in 900 years of history, the building has been used alternately as a royal palace, fortress, prison and place of execution, hotel of the currency, arsenal, menagerie and jewelry fort.
+For the record, in 900 years of history, the building has been used alternately as a royal palace, fortress, prison and place of execution, hotel of the currency, arsenal, menagerie and jewellery fort.
 It is therefore possible to visit the jewels of the Queen at the Tower of London but beware, it is forbidden to take pictures under penalty of imprisonment.